(This posting includes a handout which you are welcome to use with your students.)

 This is the revised draft with an example.
 Notice how it clarifies the point that he is making and is fun to read.

-…Lowest-paid worker.
-Good bosses are people who do not give personal business.
+In addition, good bosses are people who do not give personal business.
 For example, six years ago, I worked in the center which serviced for disable people.
 My boss gave me his family works like driving his daughter, helping his wife to cook, bringing something from his house and feeding his dog.
 I could reject what he asked me, but I didn’t say no. If I had refuse, he would not be kind to me anymore.
 Consequently, I did his personal works.
 Thus, I could not focus my company’s work well because of my boss’s personal work.
-Also, the workers feel …

 What is especially fun about this for the teacher is to see what the students will come up with in their next draft.

-To encourage students to use example, it’s especially helpful to indicate where they used them but simply writing “Good example” in the margin and/or to underline the words “For example” in green.
-(See Students’ Positive Responses to this Teacher Technique about giving positive feedback on papers.)
+To encourage students to use example, it’s especially helpful to indicate where they used them by simply writing “Good example” in the margin and/or to underline the words “For example” in green.
+(See Students’ Positive Responses to this Teacher Technique

-This student below was writing about types of parents.
+This student was writing about types of parents.